 - 1. Locate a vehicle that has the desired speed controller settings. - 2.
 Turn the key switch to the OFF position, place the Forward/Reverse handle in the NEUTRAL position, and lock the park brake. - 3.
 Plug the handset into the vehicle. - 3.1.
 Connect one end of the cable to the jack located on the bottom of the handset. - 3.2.
 Connect the cable adaptor to the IQDM cable. - 3.3.
 Remove the dust cap from the IQDM jack. - 3.4.
 Align the keyed portion of the plug with the IQDM jack and connect the plug to the jack (Figure 12-3 or Figure 12-4). - 4.
 Scroll to the functions menu and select. - 5.
-Select settings. - 6.
-Select get settings from controller. - 7.
-Press + on the change value button to confirm the operation.
+Select settings.

-- 9. When the handset is finished recording the speed controller settings, a confirmation message is displayed (Figure 12-4). - 10.
+- 6. Select get settings from controller. - 7.
+Press + on the change value button to confirm the operation. - 8.
+The handset will display an "executing..." message for the next few seconds while the controller settings are being stored in the handset's memory (Figure 12-3). - 9.
+When the handset is finished recording the speed controller settings, a confirmation message is displayed (Figure 12-4). - 10.
 With the controller settings stored in the memory of the handset, the handset can be used to transfer all of the desired speed controller settings to any IQ System vehicle or group of IQ System vehicles.
-See Speed Controller Cloning Transferring Settings from the Handset to the Vehicle on page 12-11.
+See Speed Controller Cloning Transferring Settings from the Handset to the Vehicle on page 12-12.